vsrinivas/fuchsia/lib/magma/README.md

 Magma itself is the body of software that sits between the Application Driver and the System Driver and facilitates communication between the two over Magenta IPC, and provides core buffer sharing logic which underlies the system compositing mechanism.

-Both the Application Driver and the System Driver interface with the Magma framework through stable, versioned, ABI's in order to allow updating the core graphics system and IHV drivers independently of one another.
+Both the Application Driver and the System Driver interface with the Magma framework through stable, versioned ABIs in order to allow updating the core graphics system and IHV drivers independently of one another.